jjvanzon/Circular-Language-Spec/3. Constructs Drafts/3. Operating System/3. Security & Safety/1. Access Control/Access Control Ideas.md

 The software author should not have too much of a choice about what data models it will protect.
 If it's the user's own data, the software needs to be completely open about a command's IO.

 If a software author can keep any data undisclosed, it takes away the security aspect.
-Open Command IO shields malicious software, spyware, adware and virusses.
+Open Command IO shields malicious software, spyware, adware and viruses.

 It remains to be exactly determined how the system can even see whether it is a user's own data or for instance another company's private data.